Early Southern California Amusement Parks

 Chutes Amusement Park

 (Early 1900s)* - View of the Washington Gardens Chutes Amusement Park.
-Above can be seen the Chutes water ride and Chutes Theater next to it.
+The Chutes Water Slide stands at center between a roller coaster and the Chutes Theater.

 Historical Notes